benwaples/readingII/read05b.md

 Problem Solving Process -- Assess the problem, make a hypothesis, test the hypothesis </br>
 Focus on function over purpose -- just because an item is intended to do one thing, doesn't mean it can do all sorts of other things.
 Like a tooth brush </br>
 Break down the problem into smaller problems

+## Critical Thinking
+Critical thinking is a learned skill:
+1. Question assumptions: lots of ways to do this, but try thinking of alternatives to current solutions as a way to start. </br>
+2. Reason through logic: test your assumptions </br>
+3. Diversify thought: Two people most likely see the world differently, 10 people definitely do, make friends with people who do different things than you and listen to them </br>